msramalho/SigTools/README.md

  - Adding more [modules/extractors](https://github.com/msramalho/SigTools/tree/master/js/extractors) each module should address a different calendar need
  - Sharing this Extension

 <details>
 <summary>Contribution guide</summary>
 <p>

+## Developing with gulp.js and npm
+1. fork project
+2. run `npm install`
+3. run `npm run chrome-watch` or `npm run firefox-watch` or `npm run opera-watch` during development
+   1. the way to upload development extensions will vary depending on the browser see below
+   2. point it to the correct folder that is maintained with live-reload inside the `build/` folder
+4. run `npm run build` when ready for final tests
+5. pull-request once ready

+##### Load the extension in Chrome & Opera
+1. Open Chrome/Opera browser and navigate to chrome://extensions
+2. Select "Developer Mode" and then click "Load unpacked extension..."
+3. From the file browser, choose to `my-slack-workspaces/build/chrome` or (`my-slack-workspaces/build/opera`)

+##### Load the extension in Firefox
+1. Open Firefox browser and navigate to about:debugging
+2. Click "Load Temporary Add-on" and from the file browser, choose `my-slack-workspaces/build/firefox/manifest.json`

+### Packaging
+Run `npm run dist` to create a zipped, production-ready extension for each browser.

 ## Code structure